Nishiki, Kumamoto: Flag

-Nishiki is located in the southern part of Kumamoto prefecture.
-70 kilometers (43.5 miles) South-southeast of the town is the prefectural capital.
-The northern portion of the town lies in flat terrain that forms part of the Hitoyoshi Basin; the Kuma River borders the town to the East and West.
-The southern reaches of the Kuju mountain range (九重山, Kujūsan) adjoins one corner of the town limits.
-The southernmost corner of the townsland meets the prefectural border with Miyazaki Prefecture.

 Economy

 The town's economy is primarily based around agriculture (primarily pear, peach and rice cultivation) and leisure tourism activities such as golf holidays, though the Nishiki plant of Renesas Semiconductor (formerly NEC Kumamoto) is also a major contributor.
 The Nishiki plant specializes in LSI manufacturing.
 The total economic output of Nishiki for fiscal year 2004 was ¥40.7 billion yen.